wraith-wireless/wraith/iyri/README.md

  * nic: the wireless nic to use i.e. wlan0, ath0 etc
  * paused: (optional) start in paused mode or scan (default) mode
  * spoof: (optional) spoofed mac address to use
- * record: (optional) writes raw frames (default) to database or only writes parsed data
  * Antenna Definition (optional) information currently stored in the database with the hope that in future versions it can be used to aid geolocation among other things but at present is only used to highlight different radio/antenna configurations and their collection results.
    - antennas: number of antennas
    - gain: gain in dBi